 Progress Billing for Late Time and Expenses: If you bill clients based on time and expenses, progress billing also has a purpose.
 It’s a straightforward solution for keeping your invoicing, payments, and cash flow on schedule and allows you to bill your clients as required even if your team’s time and expenses aren’t yet entered and/or approved.

-If, for example, a key manager is out sick and records can’t be approved, you can bill your clients as required and then assign time and expense after the fact.
+If, for example, a key manager is out sick and records can’t be approved, you can bill your clients as required and then assign time and expenses after the fact.
 Furthermore, with progress billing, your clients won’t be thrown off by late invoices asking for unexpectedly large amounts.
 Your reputation will remain impeccable, and they’ll always know what to expect.

-In BQE Core, there are several ways to progress bill.
+In BQE CORE, there are several ways to progress bill.
 If you want to create a percentage complete invoice, look at the section below.
 If you’re not worried about the percentage and just want to bill your client without your time and expenses being ready, look ahead to the “Progress Billing for Late Entries” section.

 How to Bill Based on Percentage Complete: You can create single invoices based on percentage complete or generate a batch, just as long as your project doesn’t have a billing schedule or a recurring contract type.